Meet the Scientist: Margaret Chu-Moyer’s Unexpected Path to Biotech

 This profile is a part of the Amgen Foundation’s “Meet the Scientists” series, where we invite students and teachers to learn more about a scientist at Amgen and the work they do to create lifesaving medicines.
 Join the conversation by sharing your own experiences with @AmgenFoundation and @Amgen.

-To learn how the Amgen Foundation brings biotechnology to students, visit the Amgen Foundation website.
+To learn how the Amgen Foundation brings biotechnology to students, visit the Amgen Biotech Experience website.
 Follow @AmgenFoundation to stay up to date with all STEM-related news from the Amgen Foundation.